prag-webrtc/proposal/stolley-sample-chapter.md

 I’ve set the background color on video elements to a very light shade of gray, which will show the exact boundaries of the video elements and play nicely with the transparent smiley-face PNG set on the video element’s `poster` attribute.

-The peer video will display as-is, but a few adjustments to the self video will make it obvious which video is which.
+The peer video can display as-is, but a few adjustments to the self video will make it obvious which video is which.
 That’s helpful if you have just a single camera on your computer.
 The same streaming video image will appear in both videos when you’re testing:

 ```css
 #self {